-Where assets are identified as impaired because of a likelihood arising from a past event that payments due under the contract will not be made, the asset is written down and a change made to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
+Where assets are identified as impaired because of a likelihood arising from a past event that payments due under the contract will not be made, the asset is written down and a charge made to the relevant service (for items specific to a service) or the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The impairment loss is measured as the difference between the carrying amount and the present value of the revised future cash flows discounted at the asset's original effective interest rate.